-Why are two-year-olds so energetic?
+Why are 2 year olds so energetic?

-Indoor activities for two-year-olds
+Indoor activities for 2 year olds

 Pillows and blankets and a mattress—oh my!